GarrettProv/Workout-Logger/README.md

 Video walkthrough link:
 https://drive.google.com/file/d/1759inmdLHmvpE11v7xHgnHDOPcNWMc40/view?usp=sharing

-The video includes an overview of the app, a demonstration of core features, an explanation of authentication, and a discussion of a technical challenge encountered during development.
+This video includes a walkthrough of the app showing its features.

 ---

 ## 🧠 Reflection

-The hardest part of this project was deployment and environment configuration.
-Debugging MongoDB connection issues, understanding how environment variables behave differently in production, and resolving CORS and authentication issues required careful troubleshooting.
+The hardest part of this project was deployment and environment configuration, Debugging MongoDB connection issues and resolving CORS and authentication issues.

 I am most proud of successfully deploying a fully functional full-stack application with authentication and persistent data storage.
 Seeing the app work end-to-end in production was very rewarding.

 If I were to do this project again, I would deploy earlier and plan the UI structure more thoroughly before writing code.
 This would help reduce debugging time later in the process.

-Based on feedback from the 12/5 check-in gallery, I reduced the project scope and focused on stabilizing core features such as authentication, CRUD functionality, and deployment instead of adding additional features.

 ---

 ## 🤖 Acknowledgments / AI Usage Disclosure

-AI tools (ChatGPT) were used to help troubleshoot deployment issues, debug MongoDB connection errors, clarify authentication logic, and assist with documentation wording.
-All generated code and suggestions were reviewed, understood, and implemented by me.
+ChatGPT was used when I was having issues deploying.
+I used it to read through the Logs of render to help me sort through them and find the problem.
+I also used chat gpt to help me make my ReadME look more presentatable in markup but only used it for the formating.